 CAUSE SOLUTION Improper socket to hex contact.
-MAGNET NCORRECT SCREW INCORRECT CORRECT CORRECT CORRECT Set the proper magnet depth by using a screw and hammer to drive the magnet further into the recess of the socket.
-SCREW SOCKET FLAT SURFACE Improper engagement of socket to hex head.
-SCREW HEAD Replace socket with new one which has the new "lobe design" which provides a positive grip while contacting less surface to protect painted heads.
+MAGNET MAGNET RECESS CORRECT SCREW INCORRECT CORRECT CORRECT Set the proper magnet depth by using a screw and hammer to drive the magnet further into the recess of the socket.
+SCREW SCREW FLAT SURFACE Improper engagement of socket to hex head.
+SOCKET SCREW HEAD Replace socket with new one which has the new "lobe design" which provides a positive grip while contacting less surface to protect painted heads.
 Available at Behlen Mfg.
 Co.
-SOCKET LOBES Build-up of metal shavings in socket.
+SOCKET LOBES SCREW HEAD Build-up of metal shavings in socket.
 SOCKET SHAVINGS Use a small plug of tape mastic to remove metal shavings.
 Socket is worn causing screw to wobble.
 Socket size does not fit approximately to screw head.
 Replace socket with new one.
 Check whether a 5/16" hex or 3/8" hex is being used.
-Socker size does not in approximately to sciew nead.
-Check whether a 3/10 hex of 3/6 hex is being used.
+Total size about the approximatory to do on House.
+1 street the street and the street a